KKUPC/CliNaP-M_April2022/4_data_preprocessing/4_data_preprocessing_README.md

 # use 'spec' to plot a single pectrum, e.g., in row position 15:
 spec(X[51,], ppm, shift = range(ppm), interactive=F)
 ```
 You should get the result like this
+(Figure)

 ### Step 7.
 Plot overlay spectra

+You should get the result like this
+(Figure)

 ### Step 8.
 Create run order
 ### Step 9.
 Plot TSP signal
 ### Step 10.
 Perform TSP calibration